verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

    ![enablecloneiso6.png](/public/enablecloneiso6.png)

-5.  **Select the NIC** to be used to connect to the destination VergeIO system.
+5.  **Select the NIC** to be used to connect to the destination VeregOS system.
 Only one NIC is selected for connecting to the destination; however, all NICS from the source system are brought over in the VM import.

    ![enablecloneiso7.png](/public/enablecloneiso7.png)